dalesgit/logseq/pages/SD training Nov 7.md

 		- crisis of faith
 		- celebrating God in their life
 		- shadow work
+		- "verbatims are all lies, but they are your lies"
 	- don't write a whole thing -- 4 pages a guide?
 	- dale danny cherie nina for Nov 21
-		- "verbatims are all lies, but they are your lies"
+		- others on Dec.
+5
+	-
 	-
 	-